-The Division provides its Response directly to our Office (which consists of 5 hard copies and an electronic copy of all of their materials, including attachments).
-The ADFG Office then forwards a copy of the Division's Response to you, along with a letter from the ADFG Office providing you with a two week time period in which to provide a Reply to the Division .
+The Division provides its Response directly to the ADFG Office.
+The Division’s Response consists of one electronic file in PDF format of all its materials, including any documents that it filed before the previous appeals committee whose decision you are appealing.
+The ADFG Office then forwards a copy of the Division's Response to you, along with a letter from the ADFG Office providing you with a two-week time period in which to provide a Reply to the Division.
 A specific deadline will be given to you in that letter to provide your Reply, should you choose to write one.

 when can i reply to the division?

 A Reply is an opportunity for you to respond only to new information/materials that the Division has put forward that was not already addressed in your original appeal material.
 Your Reply should be brief, should you decide to submit one.
-Replies are not mandatory and you can choose not to submit one as part of your appeal.
-If you do choose to submit a Reply, p lease submit 5 hard copies and an electronic copy, including attachments, to the ADFG office.
+Replies are not mandatory, and you can choose not to submit one as part of your appeal.
+If you do choose to submit a Reply, please submit one electronic file, including attachments, in PDF format containing bookmarks with corresponding titles, a table of contents, and page numbers using the bates numbering tool in Adobe Acrobat to the ADFG Office.
 You will be given two weeks to submit your Reply, and the deadline will be provided to you by the ADFG Office.

 what do the panel members know about my case?